bpgould/learnthelittlethings/Tech-Literacy/Linux-And-Mac/Terminal-Skills/sed/sed.md

 The command is most commonly used to search, find/replace, or edit a file without the need to open it in an editor.
 If you thought vim was efficient - with sed you can skip vim, and simply pipe the output into sed and re-format accordingly.

 So, what's the catch?
-Like a lot of things in Linux... efficiency requires... regular expresssions.
+Like a lot of things in Linux... efficiency requires... regular expressions.

 ---